zglue/zglue_doc/zDK_Protect_Image_Guide.md

 There is no MMU , how the kernel know the user application information ?

-The application information is provided by a litthle trick.
+To get the application information is a little tricky.
 There is user header on the begining of user image ,

 then the kernel know the start address of user image and  kernel can get this header information which include